arvindsuresh-math/AirBnB-Price-Recommender/README.md

-# Airbnb Price Prediction with an Interpretable Deep Learning Model
+# Airbnb Price Recommender

+## An Interpretable Deep Learning Approach to Price Recommendation

 This project delivers a comprehensive deep learning solution for predicting Airbnb listing prices, featuring an interpretable neural network that decomposes price drivers into understandable components.
 The end-to-end pipeline covers data processing, model training, performance evaluation, and a Streamlit web application for interactive price exploration and competitor analysis.